bhgames/login_radius/README.md

      :country,
      ...]

-Right after login will reveal these.
+Calling .methods on a user profile right after a successful login call will reveal these.
 For more information, please read the section in caveats on the matter, as it's a bit esoteric.

 ## Caveats